Lal Bahadur Shastri: Jai Jawan Jai Kisan

-Foreign policies
+Foreign policy

 Shastri continued Nehru's policy of non-alignment but also built closer relations with the Soviet Union.
 In the aftermath of the Sino-Indian War of 1962 and the formation of military ties between China and Pakistan, Shastri's government decided to expand the country's defence budget.

 In 1964, Shastri signed an accorresponsibilities of local governments to provide adequate facilities to shelter the repatriates upon disembarkation on Indian soil.
 Particularly in the Madras State the Chief Minister during that time, Minjur K. Bhaktavatsalam, showed care in rehabilitation of the returnees.
 In December 1965, Shastri made an official visit with his family to Rangoon, Burma and re-established cordial relations with the country's military government of General Ne Win.

 War with Pakistan

-Shastri's greatest moment came when he led India in the 1965 Indo-Pak War.
 Laying claim to half the Kutch peninsula, the Pakistani army skirmished with Indian forces in August 1965.
 In his report to the Lok Sabha on the confrontation in Kutch, Shastri stated:

 On 1 August 1965, major incursions of militants and Pakistani soldiers began, hoping not only to break down the government but incite a sympathetic revolt.
 The revolt did not happen, and India sent its forces across the Ceasefire Line (now Line of Control) and threatened Pakistan by crossing the International Border near Lahore as war broke out on a general scale.
 Massive tank battles occurred in the Punjab, and while the Pakistani forces made gains in the northern part of subcontinent, Indian forces captured the key post at Haji Pir, in Kashmir, and brought the Pakistani city of Lahore under artillery and mortar fire.

-The Indo-Pak war ended on 23 September 1965 with a United Nations-mandated ceasefire.
+The India-Pakistan war ended on 23 September 1965 with a United Nations-mandated ceasefire.
 In a broadcast to the nation on the day of the ceasefire, Shastri stated:

 During his tenure as prime minister, Shastri visited many countries including the Soviet Union, Yugoslavia, England, Canada, Nepal, Egypt and Burma.
-In October 1964 while returning from the Non Alliance Conference in Cairo, on the invitation of the-then president of Pakistan, Mohammed Ayub Khan, to have lunch with him, Shastri made a stopover at Karachi Airport for a few hours.
+In October 1964 while returning from the Non Alliance Conference in Cairo, on the invitation of the-then president of Pakistan, Muhammad Ayub Khan, to have lunch with him, Shastri made a stopover at Karachi Airport for a few hours.
 Breaking with protocol, Ayub Khan personally received him at the airport and they had an informal meeting.

 After the ceasefire with Pakistan in 1965, Shastri and Ayub Khan attended a summit in Tashkent (former USSR, now in modern Uzbekistan), organized by Alexei Kosygin.
-On 10 January 1966, Shastri and Ayub Khan signed the Tashkent Declaration.
+On 10 January 1966, Shastri and Ayub Khan signed the Tashkent Declaration which formally ended the war.